ontic/ansible-role-account/docs/README.md

 The account groups you would like to manage.
 Each group supports all parameters from the [group](http://docs.ansible.com/ansible/user_module.html) module.
-An additional parameter `sudoer` can be specified, valid values are `true` or `false`.
-When defined and the value is `true` the group will be added to the `/etc/sudoers` file, users belonging to that group will not need to provide a password when privileges need to be elevated.
-If defined and the value is `false` the group will be removed from the `/etc/sudoers` file.
+An additional parameter `sudoer` can be specified, valid values are `yes` or `no`.
+When defined and the value is `yes` the group will be added to the `/etc/sudoers` file, users belonging to that group will not need to provide a password when privileges need to be elevated.
+If defined and the value is `no` the group will be removed from the `/etc/sudoers` file.

 ```
 account_users: []